spatie/laravel-options/README.md

 ### With Select Options

-If you're using a certain model options on a lot of places, each time manually defining the label and/or value fields can become quite tedious:
+If you're using options for a model in a lot of places, then each time, manually defining the label and/or value fields can become quite tedious:

 ```php
 Options::forModels(